 To claim housing benefit, you must be responsible for paying the rent.
 A partner of someone who is responsible may also claim Housing Benefit but only one partner can claim for the same property.

-Anyone who has capital over £16,000 will be disqualified from housing benefit except if they are on Pensions Credit Guaranteed Credit (PCGC).
+Anyone who has capital over £16,000 will be disqualified from housing benefit except if they receive Pensions Credit Guaranteed Credit (PCGC).

-You may qualify for full benefit if you are on:
+You may qualify for full benefit if you receive: